-The California stone fruit season has already begun, so our West Coast customers can look forward to delightful peaches and nectarines.
+The California stone fruit season has already begun!
+Our West Coast customers can look forward to delightful peaches and nectarines.
 On the East Coast, the prolific Georgia yellow peach season starts in late May and will supply our Texas, Midwest, and East Coast customers with peaches in the months ahead.
 We’ll offer smaller peaches that retailers don’t normally buy, which are a great size for snacking and baking!

 Food Recovery Gets Cheesy

 We’re working with Fiscalini Cheese Co. to source a delicious aged cheese called San Joaquin Gold.
-Like many hard-working folks in the dairy industry, Fiscalini was hit hard by the downturn in demand from the foodservice industry caused by COVID-19.
-Their wheels of bulk cheese that used to go to restaurants were at risk of going to waste, so Fiscalini is now converting them into a size that our customers can enjoy.
+Like many hard-working folks in the dairy industry, Fiscalini was hit hard by the downturn in demand caused by COVID-19.
+Their wheels of cheese that used to go to restaurants were at risk of going to waste.
+So, Fiscalini is now converting them into a size that our customers can enjoy!

 Cheerful Cherries and Beautiful Berries Brighten the Day

 Nature’s most snackable fruit is back!
 California cherry season is heating up and will run through mid-June.
 After that, we’ll source cherries from Washington state starting in late July.
 Our cherries have unique shapes, doubles, and nose-like “spurs” that mean grocery stores don’t buy them.
 Berry fans can get excited for our first year of having strawberries available nationwide.
 We’ll also source undersized blueberries from our friends at Homegrown Organic during the California season in May and then from Oregon in June.

 More Rescued Veggies